25prabhu10/notes/docs/Non-Sorted/The_Anthropocene_Reviewed.md

 What I want to remember from this podcast

-> The Anthropocene is a time of tremendous human impact on the planet, but it is also a time of tremendous human loneliness.
+> The Anthropocene is a time of tremendous human impact on the planet, but it is also a time of tremendous human loneliness

 ## Episode 1